What is BMT Long-Term Follow-Up?

-Fred Hutch's Long-Term Follow-Up (LTFU) program provides life-long monitoring and care for patients following a bone-marrow or stem-cell transplant.
-Our services are provided through the Hutch and the Seattle Cancer Care Alliance (SCCA).
+Fred Hutch’s Blood and Marrow Transplantation (BMT) Long-Term Follow-Up (LTFU) Program provides life-long monitoring and care for patients following a bone-marrow or stem-cell transplant.
+Our services are provided through the Fred Hutch.

 Fred Hutch physicians and researchers work in partnership with a patient's personal doctor to resolve medical problems and gather information for research.
 This information is used to develop improved strategies for preventing and treating the long-term effects of transplantation, and to educate patients about post-transplant problems.